-If you are pumping at work, you will have to bring your pump and all of your supplies with you.
+If you are pumping at work, you must bring your pump and all your supplies.
 Being organized about getting all of this ready the night before can make your life ten times less stressful when it’s time to get out the door to work.

 2. Stock up on Nursing Bras

 Nursing bras are perfect for the breastfeeding working momma.
 There are even nursing bras designed just for pumping so you can pump hands-free.
 Try to stock up on a handful of these nursing bras before baby arrives to make pumping and breastfeeding on the go easier.

 When returning to work, you will need a handful of storage bags or containers to store your pumped milk in.
 Think about what will be most convenient for you and make sure to buy a bunch before baby arrives.
 You can also bring a separate insulated lunch bag to keep the stored milk in after each pumping session.

 Many breast pumps already come with a tote bag, but if yours doesn’t, you may want to consider buying a tote bag specifically for all of your pumping supplies.
 You will want the bag to be large enough to hold the pump, your storage bags or containers, and other necessities like breast pads and, of course, some breastfeeding snacks!